 Pressi– This represents the next generation of curation hubs that collects content from many of the newer social networks like Instagram.
 The hub hosts on your own domain so readers never have to leave your site to get the latest personalized content.

 News Discovery Tools

-- Addictomatic – Created by Next Draft, this news search tool is the easiest way to generate a customized page around whatever is buzzing at the moment.
-This is one of the most effective ways to build thought leadership in real time.
+- Addictomatic – Created by Next Draft, this new search tool is the easiest way to generate a customized page around whatever is buzzing at the moment.
+This is one of the most effective ways to build thought leadership in real-time.

 - CrowdTangle – Using the new Facebook search capability, CrowdTangle gives you a dashboard to comb through hundreds of thousands of profiles to find the content with the highest trending score.

 - Waywire.com – If a picture is worth a thousand words, how much is a video worth to your brand?
 The rise of mobile has made video content even more important.
 If you haven’t already started including video in your marketing mix, investigate how important it is to your target audience.
 Waywire helps you find and format curated video to enhance your mix.

 Once you have sourced content, the next challenge is to get it out to your followers in an attractive and easily sharable format.

 You can have the best content in the world, but unless readers are talking about it, all of your branding potential is lost.

 Publication tools take care of that aspect for you.
 Many of these tools are inexpensive or even free.